Pachuca: History

 Population growth returned in the 1970s and continued through the 1990s because of the growth of non-mining industries as well as a development of a large student population for the state university as well as other educational institutions.
 Another impetus was the movement of many government offices to Pachuca with new government facilities such as the State Government Palace and the State Supreme Court built in the 1970s.
 Much of the city's growth during this time was due to new housing projects, but infrastructure projects such as the new Municipal Market, the remodeling of the Plaza Benito Juárez and the main bus station also took place.

+Geography

 Climate

 Pachuca has a semi-arid climate (Köppen climate classification BSk).
 The climate is cool with high rainfall and occasional hail during the summer months and dry conditions during the winter.
 The coldest month is January, with an average high of 20 C and an average low of 3 C. Winter nights are cold and the temperature can drop below 0 C. The warmest month is May, with an average high of 24 C and a low of 9 C. Due to its high altitude, nighttime temperatures remain cool throughout the year.
 The average annual precipitation is 412 mm, mostly concentrated in the months May through September.
 In terms of extremes, the record high was 34.5 C and the record low was -9 C.